csyhuang/hn2016_falwa/readme.md

 ## Inquiries / Issues reporting

 Please make inquiries about / report issues with the package on the [Issues page](https://github.com/csyhuang/hn2016_falwa/issues).
-If you need help analyzing output from particular model/analysis with our techniques, feel free to [email me]<mailto:clare1068@gmail.com> with sample datasets and I can configure the code for you.
+If you need help analyzing output from particular model/analysis with our techniques, feel free to email me <clare1068@gmail.com> with sample datasets and I can configure the code for you.

 ## Examples